retroriff/supercollider-px/README.md

 ### FX class methods

-Px has the same FX methods than Nfx, but it is helpful as a shortcut.
+Px has the same FX methods than Fx, but it is helpful as a shortcut.

 | Name     | Arguments                                                   | Description                           |
 | -------- | ----------------------------------------------------------- | ------------------------------------- |